imponateado/procura_bico/README.md

-# Chat Processor
+# Procura Bico

-**Chat Processor** is a Flutter app designed to help users process WhatsApp chat exports shared as `.zip` files.
+**Procura Bico** is a Flutter app designed to help users process WhatsApp chat exports shared as `.zip` files.
 It supports splitting chats based on a delimiter and deleting messages based on specific criteria.

 ## Features